cpj/spring-2012/01-week-one/README.md

 - 10 image macros.
 - a link to your portfolio site on heroku.com
 - a blog post about what you've accomplished, what you're struggling with, and how to apply your learning to a news publication.
-- screenshots of the process of setting up a vagrant box, forking the github repository, and working with git to push your site to heroku.
+- a blog post with screenshots of the process of setting up a vagrant box, forking the github repository, and working with git to push your site to heroku.